Keyboard shortcuts

 getrandom

-getrandom is a popular crate that allows retrieving random data from system resources.
-It is used by bevy and many other crates.
-It provides multiple backends which retrieve the random data from different sources.
+getrandom is a popular crate for retrieving random data from system resources.
+It provides multiple backends for different platforms, and is an indirect dependency of Bevy.

 [target.'cfg(all(target_family = "wasm", any(target_os = "unknown", target_os = "none")))'.dependencies]